rashed987654/rashed987654/README.md

+About me 👋
   🕵️‍♂️ Md Rashed – SDET/Automation Engineer Portfolio
     👋 Hi, I am Rashed  - an SDET/Automation Engineer with experience in IT support, project implementation, and managing applications from development to production.

 Here are some ideas to get you started: